-Supplemental data for this analysis are available on CBO's website (www.cbo.gov/publication/58564).
+Supplemental data for this analysis are available at www.cbo.gov/publication/59184.

-CBO's 2022 Long-Term Projections for Social Security
+CBO's 2023 Long-Term Projections for Social Security

 Background

 Social Security-the largest single program in the federal budget-has two components.
 Old-Age and Survivors Insurance (OASI) provides benefits to retired workers, their eligible dependents, and some survivors of deceased workers.
 Disability Insurance (DI) provides benefits to disabled workers and their dependents.